Subscribe for a chance to win limited edition merch and be the first to know about launches, events, and news.

-you’ve now entered a chill af universe where friendly polar bears roam free, and plants and humans are accepted for who we are.
+you’ve now entered a chill af universe where friendly gummies roam free, and plants and humans are accepted for who we are.

 but get ready to roll up your sleeves. there’s work to be done.